 Save money by spending it

 Save money by spending it sounds silly reading it out loud, i know.
-However, it’s a proven formula that actually works.
+However, it’s a proven formula that actually works (financial responsibility).
 As a matter of fact I’m using it on this website right now (as a student).
 It takes money to make money is a saying I usually heard from my father.

 Instead of having a savings account which does nothing but increase your attention to some random number in a bank account.
-You could try to invest your money in stocks (boring) or you could invest it in yourself.
+You could spend time trying to invest your money in stocks (boring) or you could invest it in yourself.

 Money in my eyes is a tool, use it or lose it.
 Invest your money in your passions, dreams and morals.
 If you like taking care of your body invest in a gym membership, if your passion lies within books then maybe invest in a library membership and if your passion is found in writing (yours truly) invest in a blog.

-You will spend most of your money but you will gain knowledge, experience and maturity in the process.
+You will spend most of your money but the essential part is that you will gain knowledge, experience and maturity in the process.

 Failing as much as you can will help personal growth